qaalabs/fabric/docs/05-dataflows-gen2/index.md

 ### Step 2: Create a workspace

-- Before working with data in Fabric, you need to create a workspace with the Fabric trial enabled.
+Before working with data in Fabric, you need to create a workspace with the Fabric trial enabled.
-- When your new workspace opens, it will be empty.

 ### Step 3: Create a lakehouse